 An online real estate degree offers individuals the flexibility to complete coursework necessary for licensure from any location and at any time.
 From entry-level online certificates to online graduate degrees, there are online programs available at most degree levels.

-Depending on the level of licensure desired, an online undergraduate certificate may be enough to an individual into a real estate career, while an online bachelor's degree can also fulfill the requirements and provide students with a more in-depth understanding of the field.
-Online master's degrees may help graduates advance in the real estate market and focus on a specialization while continuing to accumulate work experience as a real estate professional.
+Depending on the level of licensure desired, an online undergraduate certificate may be enough to start a real estate career, while an online bachelor's degree can also fulfill the requirements and provide students with a more in-depth understanding of the field.

 Online Bachelor's Degrees in Real Estate

 An online bachelor's degree in real estate may help to prepare students for a career as a broker, agent, or assessor after obtaining licensure.
 Students will learn how to adapt their business and marketing strategies to accommodate the changing real estate field and how to cater to their clients' needs.
 Programs take an average of four years and 120 credit hours to complete, however, online programs may give individuals the flexibility to continue accumulating work experience throughout.

 Typically colleges and universities offering online bachelor's degrees require applicants to have a high school diploma or GED, a minimum grade point average of 2.0 in high school and/or previously attended institutions, and a minimum SAT or ACT score.
 Coursework for a bachelor's degree in real estate may cover advanced real estate appraisal, project and quality management, and real estate principles; programs also offer case studies and capstone projects to immerse students in real-life application of their skills and knowledge.